Postdoctoral Programs at the NIH

 Activities offered by the OITE and OPS include

-- a series of activities aimed at Improving Spoken English for our NIH trainees whose native language is not English;
+- Improving Spoken English workshop and addtional resources for our NIH trainees whose native language is not English;

 - Teaching and Mentoring workshops, courses, and resources for developing mentoring skills and preparing for a teaching career;